photoprism/photoprism-docs/docs/getting-started/faq.md

 ### What exactly does the read-only mode?

-When you enable *read-only mode*, all features that require write permission to the *originals* folder are disabled, for example import, upload, and delete.
-Set `PHOTOPRISM_READONLY` to `"true"` in `docker-compose.yml` for this.
-You can [mount a folder with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) to make Docker block write operations as well.
+When *read-only mode* is enabled, all features that require write permission to the *originals* folder are disabled, e.g. [WebDAV](../user-guide/sync/webdav.md), uploading and deleting files.
+To do this, set `PHOTOPRISM_READONLY` to `"true"` in the `environment` section of [your `compose.yaml` file](docker-compose.md).
+You can additionally [mount volumes with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) so that writes are also blocked by Docker.

 ### In which cases could files in the originals folder get modified?

 PhotoPrism generally does not write to the *originals* folder, with the following exceptions: (1) You rotate an image in the user interface, so its Exif header must be updated.
 (2) You unstack files that were stacked based on their name, so they must be renamed.
 (3) You add files using the import functionality or the web upload.
 (4) You manually delete files in the user interface.
 (5) You have configured the *originals* folder as your sidecar folder.
-(6) You access the *originals* folder with a WebDAV client to manage your files without having *read-only mode* enabled.
+(6) You access the *originals* folder with a WebDAV client to manage your files without [having *read-only mode* enabled](#what-exactly-does-the-read-only-mode).

 ### How can I uninstall PhotoPrism?